quiescentsam/quiescentsam.github.io/_posts/2021/2020-01-08-CDH-remove-license.md

 Once Cloudera manager is started, login to Cloudera Manager and start the Cloudera Management Services.
 Finally, just restart the services and make sure, everything is working fine.

-When check the license page, you would notice that Cloudera Express is in use and tab for BDR(backup) is gone now.
+When we check the license page now, you would notice that Cloudera Express is in use and tab for BDR(backup) is gone now.